dsingleton/dsingleton.co.uk/_posts/2007-06-11-panels-gender-confusion-and-a-rant.md

 categories: conference
 ---

+**Update**: My views have changed significantly since I wrote this post, over 10 years ago.
+I'm leaving it as is, with this caveat, to acknowledge how I disagree with much of what I wrote.

+I might have recognised a complex issue, but had no appreciation of the actual complexities.
+I'm struck by my thinking of a "problem out of nowhere", "blown out of all proportion".
+I wish I could explain to younger self that there are problems that have always been there, which I didn't see because they didn't affect me personally.

+It's taken time, and a willingness to listen to people who _are_ affected, to understand how issues like this.
+This wouldn't have happened if we hadn't talked about the problems.
+I'm pleased to have worked for organizations [take gender diversity seriously](https://gds.blog.gov.uk/2016/03/08/gds-and-gender-diversity-at-conferences-and-events/).

+---

 I was going to include this little rant in my [@media round-up post](/blog/media-london-2007), but thought better of it, lest I get _too_ ranty.
 So yes, this will be a fairly quickly written up little rant, please treat it as such.

 As I mentioned before the only negative I came away from the conference with was the Hot topics panel.
 This was mainly for two reasons, with only vague relation to each other.